seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

-around. **v12 repairs §4b step 2**: fetching without updating the working tree left the analyst reading a payload it could see was superseded on the remote — the one defect that would have made a correctly built engine publish no levels, every run, and look like the producer's fault.
+around. **v12 repairs §4b step 2**: fetching without updating the working tree left the analyst reading a payload it could see was superseded on the remote — the one defect that would have made a correctly built engine publish no levels, every run, and look like the producer's fault. **v13 forbids the day log from reporting its own commit and push**: the log is written at step 7 and pushed at step 8, so any sentence it carries about that push is a prediction, and the first one written was wrong in the direction that matters — it declared a successful push failed.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard floor, the same repository rules and the same evidence standard.